atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`rule` Object<**[**RuleElement**](search.md#5.-rule-element-schema)**>**

-Pass `RuleElement` info for every booking to include the standard details such as baggage allowance, refund rules, change rules for the selected airline.
+Pass `RuleElement` info for every booking to include the standard details such as baggage allowance, refund rules and change rules for the selected airline.
 Click [here](file://api-reference/shopping-and-ticketing/search#rule-element-schema) to check the schema.

 **`ancillaryProductElements` Array<**[**AncillaryProductElement**](search.md#9.-ancillaryproduct-element-schema)**>**